-An angle in geometry is denoted by the angle symbol (∠) followed by three letters which represent points that form the angle.
-For example the figure below is a graphic representation of an angle between two lines.
+An angle in geometry is denoted by the angle symbol () followed by three letters which represent points that form the angle.
+For example the figure below illustrates the angle formed between two lines.

-When referencing this angle in an expression or statement a mathematician would write .
-In plain language this means the angle is formed by the three points A, B, and C with the vertex at point B.
+When referencing this angle in an expression or statement a mathematician writes .
+In plain language this means the angle formed by the three points , and with the vertex at point .